 Anne and Joe later had three children of their own, Joanne, Joe Jr. (Bud) and Peg.
 Joe worked as Deputy Chief Clerk of the New York State Supreme Court in Jamaica, New York.
 He died at the age of 69, shortly after retiring.
 Anne lived in the family house in Flushing, New York until her death at age 83.

 Jerry, two-time Hawaii Iron Man Triathlon champion, is survived by two children.
 Bud is survived by two children and eight grandchildren.

 Mary, now 84, is married with one son and three grandchildren.
 Joanne has six children and nine grandchildren to boast of.
 She is retired at the age of 75.
-Peg, now 72, and husband Ralph have retired to Marco Island, Florida.
+Peg, now 72, and her husband Ralph have retired to Marco Island, Florida.
 They have six children and fourteen grandchildren.

 Though the Kenney family now has homes spanning the country from Phoenix to San Jose, the family ties remain strong.
 Diane says, “Anne and Joe’s children were fortunate to start their adult, married lives living in close proximity to one another.
 That gave us grandchildren the opportunity to develop close relationships which still exist today.”

 In 1999, over 100 members of the Kenney family gathered for a reunion at Lake George, New York.
 Anne and Joe’s daughter Joanne observed, “The far-flung aunts, uncles and cousins all seemed to resemble one another.
 It was great!”